 - Have guests add a descriptive adjective that starts with the same letter as their first name.
 Thus, your wild and crazy friend becomes Crazy Claudia.
 Your shy buddy becomes Bashful Bob.
 Your sky-diving pal becomes Daring Dan.
 The other guests have fun getting to know why each guest chose his or her adjective.

 - Pick a question and then have guests answer the question on their nametags.
 For example, the question might be, "What is your favorite travel destination?"
-Guests will have a lot of fun discussing places they've been or would like to go.
+Guests will have a lot of fun discussing places they've been or would like to go to.
 Another question might be: "What's your favorite type of restaurant?"
 Guests will enjoy comparing notes on great places for Italian food or the new Thai restaurant in town.
-The question, "If you could be an animal, what would it be?", works well for both children and adults.
+Then there is the question, "If you could be an animal, what would it be?"
+This one works well for both children and adults.
 Any question that can be answered in one or two words will help start a conversation.

 - Leave a baby names book out and have your guests write the meaning of their name on the name tag.
 Have other guests attempt to guess what their name is based on the meaning.
 You could include hints like what letter their name begins with or how many letters it has.